 The large intestine (LI) here is a great reminder on how to view the end stages of a cycle.
 Energetically it is said to be the main energy channel that assists us in letting go of our attachments, as well as mind, body + soul toxicity.
 The metal tie-in to this reminds us that the actual waste itself carries a major load of energy, that it actually give us strength to evolve.
 Like compost, we process waste and alchemize a form of fortified soil to nourish our garden.

 With these forces in play, energetically it can certainly provide an existential crisis on a lot of levels, orienting us to really See where we are going and how we are choosing to live our life.
-Whether its about our life’s work, our accomplishments as an adult, our ability to sustain our current life, and current friendships that not might be turing out to be what we expected.
-Now is the time to face the truth and clear it all out.
+Whether it's about our life’s work, our accomplishments as an adult, our ability to sustain our current life, and current friendships that not might be turing out to be what we expected.

 Various systems of self-mastery teach that by controlling your breath, you can achieve and maintain physical vigor, mental clarity and emotional tranquility.
 The ancient Taoists developed a practical discipline of breathing called Qi Gong to increase vitality, extend lifespan, and prevent disease.
 This is a wonderful skill to learn as the Summer gives way to Fall.
 Another example is Kundalini yoga, which is a rigorous practice of many different kinds of breathing techniques to access higher consciousness